-The 2019 Swim Serpentine festival features talks and short films that celebrate the inspiring characters and incredible adventures from the world of open water swimming.
-The festival will be hosted by Jonathan Cowie, Editor of Outdoor Swimmer magazine, and Contributing Editor Alice Gartland – view the schedule below.
+The 2019 Swim Serpentine festival featured talks and short films that celebrate the inspiring characters and incredible adventures from the world of open water swimming.
+The festival will be hosted by Jonathan Cowie, Editor of Outdoor Swimmer magazine, and Contributing Editor Alice Gartland.

 Accomplished Scottish swimmer Colleen Blair has been swimming in open water since the age of seven.
 She has swum in the UK, Ireland, Holland and America doing marathon swims and challenges ranging from 17k to 50k.
 Colleen swam the length of Loch Ness at the age of 19 and was the first person to swim across the notorious Pentland Firth, from mainland Scotland to the Orkney Islands.

 Colleen shares how over 30 years of open water swimming led her to become the first person to swim 25 miles from the Isle of Lewis to mainland Scotland.

 Swim Dem Crew are an urban swim club who believe in the power of community.
 Founded in the summer of 2013, their mission is to get more people swimming, make the sport more inclusive, less solitary, and a lot more social.

 Nathaniel Cole and Peigh Asant, the co-founders of Swim Dem Crew, discuss how the idea came about and swimming as a tool to empower people.